Overarching Themes for Proposals

 Public Policy: New and emerging policy issues facing land conservation; Strategies to advance policy priorities at the federal, state and local level; Building relationships with public officials; Mobilizing your board and supporters; Advocacy communications.

-Strategic Conservation Vision: Long-term conservation planning and acquisition priorities; watershed and coastal planning; using partnerships effectively; landscape-scale conservation; land use planning and addressing community development needs; planning for climate change impacts such as sea level rise, species loss and habitat movement.
+Strategic Conservation Vision: Long-term conservation planning and acquisition priorities; watershed and coastal planning; using partnerships effectively; landscape-scale conservation; land use planning and addressing community development needs; planning for climate change impacts such as sea level rise, species loss and habitat changes.

-Technology Tools: New and emerging technologies that provide new ways to manage, program and advocate for land conservation; using GIS effectively; using Unmanned Aerial Vehicles (drones); developing a mobile App; selecting a database management system to meet your needs; website and database security.
+Technology Tools: New and emerging technologies that provide new ways to manage, program and advocate for land conservation; IT Security; using GIS effectively; using Unmanned Aerial Vehicles (drones); developing a mobile App; selecting a database management system to meet your needs; website and database security.